MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/encryption-key.md

 8. After you receive the message **Secure Storage Backup Complete**, select **Finish**.

 ## Restore the encryption key

+To restore the encryption key, follow these steps:

 1. Sign in to the computer that hosts the Service Manager management server, data warehouse management server, or Self-Service Portal by using an account that is a member of the Administrators group.